-A novel histidine functionalized 1,8-naphthalimide-based fluorescent chemosensor for selective and sensitive detection of Hg2+ in water
+A novel histidine-functionalized 1,8-naphthalimide-based fluorescent chemosensor for the selective and sensitive detection of Hg2+ in water

-Hg2+ is one of the the most threatening heavy metal ions.
-So finding a quick and easy way to detection Hg2+ is very important.
-In this work, we designed and synthesized a simple Hg2+ chemosensor Z, which bearing on carboxyl and imidazolyl moiety as hydrophilic groups site and Hg2+ binding site, while naphthalimide moiety as signal group.
-Interestingly, the sensor Z could dissolve in water and shown high selectivity and sensitivity for Hg2+ in water solution.
-Other coexistent competitive metal ions (Fe3+, Ag+, Ca2+, Cu2+, Co2+, Ni2+, Cd2+, Pb2+, Zn2+, Cr3+ and Mg2+) had no interfered in process of detect Hg2+.
-The detection limit of the sensor Z toward Hg2+ was 1.785 × 10−7 M, which indicated its high detection sensitivity.
-Meanwhile, the immediately response of Z to Hg2+ provide a real-time detection method for Hg2+ in water solution.
-Moreover, the sensor Z can be cyclic utilization.
+Hg2+ is one of the the most threatening heavy metal ions; thus, finding a quick and easy way to detect it is very important.
+In this study, we designed and synthesized a simple Hg2+ chemosensor Z, which bears carboxyl and imidazolyl moieties as the hydrophilic group site and Hg2+ binding site, whereas the naphthalimide moiety acts as the signal group.
+Interestingly, the sensor Z could dissolve in water and show high selectivity and sensitivity for Hg2+ in aqueous solution.
+Other coexistent competitive metal ions (Fe3+, Ag+, Ca2+, Cu2+, Co2+, Ni2+, Cd2+, Pb2+, Zn2+, Cr3+, and Mg2+) had no interference in the process of detecting Hg2+.
+The detection limit of sensor Z towards Hg2+ was 1.785 × 10−7 M, which indicated its high detection sensitivity.
+Moreover, the immediate response of Z to Hg2+ provides a real-time detection method for Hg2+ in aqueous solution.
+In addition, sensor Z can undergo cyclic utilization.